SAN DIEGO SALES & TRAFFICKING LAWYER

 If you have any prior convictions under HS 11352 relating to the transport or sale of a controlled substance a second conviction will impose an additional prison term of multiple years.

 If charged with drug transportation or trafficking you will not have the option of a drug diversion program as an alternative to a jail sentence.
-An experienced San Diego criminal defense attorney who is familiar with local courts and prosecutors can plea bargain a serious case down to a lesser offense which will allow your enrollment in a diversion program like PC1000 or Proposition 36.
+An experienced San Diego drug sales and trafficking attorney who is familiar with local courts and prosecutors can plea bargain a serious case down to a lesser offense which will allow your enrollment in a diversion program like PC1000 or Proposition 36.

 HS 11378 POSSESSION OF METHAMPHETAMINE FOR SALE